Name: 'Shrine to the Revolution' or 'Monument to Fallen Miners' (Споменик рударима)

 Photo 12: A 2017 commemorative event on Partisan's Hill

 When attempting to navigate to the memorial, no signage or directional markers exist leading visitors to the site, which is frustrating, as Mitrovica is not an easy city to navigate around.
 However, despite the lack of signage, the local Mitrovica tourist website does promote the monument as a local tourist attraction.
 I found no other visitors while I was there, or any signs (in the form of flowers or wreaths) that locals came to or paid respects to the monument at any recent point.
 However, some locals do visit this site for leisure and recreation, as it is contained within a city park and does have excellent views of the city.
-Yet, reports do show that modest annual commemorative ceremonies have been held at the site at recent times, generally on the November 23rd, the WWII liberation day of Mitrovica (Photo 12), as well as on July 4th, Fighter's Day.
+Yet, reports do show that modest annual commemorative ceremonies have been held at the site in recent times, generally on November 23rd, the WWII liberation day of Mitrovica (Photo 12), as well as on July 4th, Fighter's Day.
 Such events are generally organized by the SUBNOR veterans group.
 Some ceremonies in recent years have also used such ceremonies at the monument to recognize victims who were killed by the NATO bombings of 1999.
 Finally, from readings I've made and discussions I've had, the general attitude from both ethnic groups (Serbs and Albanians) towards this monument and what it stands for is, more than anything, a feeling of distance and apathy, with many in the city giving the structure the derisive nickname 'the barbecue', in reference to its shape.
 Yet, there are some in the Mitrovica community who do see the monument as a cherished symbol of the city, especially as it is one of the most prominent and recognizable features of the city.

 Additional Sites in the Mitrovica Area: